Follow

 There are two ways to push the changes remotely:

-1. By pressing the Commit and Push button.
+1. By selecting the Commit and Push button.

-2. Entering Commit and later Push to move your changes remotely.
+2. Entering Commit and later Push moving your changes remotely.

 You can decide to do it either way.